Third Spanish Armada: Background

 The war with Spain and England had been going on for nearly twelve years and both sides had achieved little in their goals.
 The result of the intervention of Philip II in the religious war in France in support of the Catholic League, meant that the Spanish had established coastal garrisons along the French and Flemish coast by the 1580s.
 These bases had a huge strategic value because they allowed England to be threatened by the Spanish fleet and troops.
-Meanwhile, England also intervened in France, but in support of King Henry IV of France, by the Treaty of Greenwich.
+Meanwhile, England also intervened in France, but in support of King Henry IV of France, by the Treaty of Greenwich in 1591.
 The Spaniards had captured Calais in 1596 which meant that an invasion of England could be more achievable.
-As a result, after desperate French demands to keep her from signing peace with Spain, the English signed the Triple Alliance with the Dutch republic and France.
+As a result, after desperate French demands to keep her from signing peace with Spain, the English signed the Triple Alliance with the Dutch Republic and France.
 England had sent an armada the next year under the Earl of Essex and Charles Howard to Cadiz which was captured and sacked.
 An angered Philip soon after took into consideration the defence of the peninsula.

 In a wave of revenge after the defeat at Cadiz, Philip II sent out orders for a large armada to do the same to England by way of taking the French port of Brest.
 Just after they set off however the fleet was obliterated in autumn storms off Cape Finisterre causing severe losses in ships (including a few galleons known as the Apostles), men, supplies, and money.
 The cost was ruinous; the two ships carrying the pay-chests disappeared below the waves.
 The Spanish King not to be disheartened ordered another invasion despite the Cortes Generales claiming funds would not be available in time.
 As a result, the Cortes was asked to be dissolved by Philip and a financial crisis loomed.
 The Cadiz defeat, the failure of the Armada, as well as the war in France and the Netherlands that year meant that Philip's nation went into bankruptcy; the third of his reign.
-Adding to the King's and Spain's woes, a poor harvest began to take effect in Spain; thousands were affected.
+Adding to the King's and Spain's woes, a poor harvest began to take effect in the country and thousands were affected.
 This caused many to protest as they were unable to pay their taxes.
-The formation of the triple alliance meant that grain from abroad was harder to obtain.
+The formation of the Triple Alliance meant that grain from abroad was harder to obtain.
 Despite this, the fleet albeit with great difficulty was mustered and men were pressed into service across the empire.
 There was a heavy reliance on the Italian holdings to make up the losses from the previous year's failed armada as well as funds and supplies.